Moustapha Khodja: Prime minister

 When Prince Hammouda became bey in 1782, he made Moustapha Khodja his main minister and advisor.
 Very pious, he left to make the hajj pilgrimage at the beginning of the reign.
 Upon his return he guided the new Bey both in matters of military policy involving conflict with the regencies of Tripoli and Algiers an in negotiations with the European consuls.

 In 1782 he granted an exclusive concession to the :fr:Compagnie royale d'Afrique to harvest coral in all Tunisian waters.
 Under his leadership Tunisia had stable government stability, regular tax collection and significant agricultural and textile exports.
 In addition, Tunisia was freed from the influence of Algiers, whose involvement had been decisive in the reestablishment of power of the sons of Hussein Bey in 1756 and which had frequently interfered in the affairs of the country.
 In 1795 he established a military expedition to Tripoli to restore Yusuf Karamanli, who was friendly to the Husainid dynasty.

-Family life
+Personal life

 He died in 1800 without leaving any descendants.
 Around 1781 he married Khadija, the youngest daughter of Ali II Bey, in his second marriage.
-His political successor was the powerful minister Youssef Saheb Ettabaa.